hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 3. Make sure you set the following parameters:

-    -   Title
+    -   **Title**
-    -   Author
+    -   **Author name**
-    -   Author Image (image size recommended is **192px X 192px**).
+    -   **Author Image** (image size recommended is **192px X 192px**).
         You can upload a picture or use your gravatar picture URL if you have one.

         >Note: For more information on how to get a gravatar URL, refer to section "***Tips and Tricks using the CMS Editor***" at the end of this document.

-    - Thumbnail image: although a Thumbnail image is an optional element of the post, it is **highly recommended** to add a Thumbnail image to your blog post that you want to use to promote the post on Social Media such as Twitter and LinkedIn.
+    - **Thumbnail image** for Social Media card: although a Thumbnail image is an optional element of the post, it is **highly recommended** to add a Thumbnail image to your blog post that you want to use to promote the post on Social Media such as Twitter and LinkedIn.
 If you do not add a Thumbnail image, the first image in your post will be used.
-The image should tell the best story about what the blog post is about.
+The thumbnail image or the first image of the post should tell the best story about what the blog post is about.

 4. Start writing the content using either **Rich Text** mode or **Markdown** mode in the *BODY* canvas.